indigo-dc/jenkins-pipeline-library/docs/user/config_file.rst

 **branch**

 Branch name to be checked out.
+Additionally, the provided value can contain any of the possible forms that are allowed by the `Pipeline: SCM Step <jenkins.io/doc/pipeline/steps/workflow-scm-step/ plugin>`_ plugin .

 :Type: ``string``
 :Default: ``master``